EngineHub/CraftBookDocs/source/mechanics/ics/index.rst

 :doc:`MC1249`     BLOCK REPLACER Block Replacer                Searches a nearby area and replaces blocks accordingly.
 SISO   No
 :doc:`MC1253`     FIREWORK       Programmable Firework Display Plays a firework show from a file.
 SISO   No
 :doc:`MC1421`     CLOCK          Clock                         Outputs high every X ticks when input is high.
 SISO   Yes
+:doc:`MC2020`     RANDOM 3       Random 3-Bit                  Randomly sets the outputs on high.
+SI3O   No
 :doc:`MC2300`     ROM GET        ROM Get                       Gets the memory state from a file for usage in the MemorySetter/Access IC group.
 SI3O   No
 :doc:`MC3002`     AND            And Gate                      Outputs high if all inputs are high.
 3ISO   No
 :doc:`MC3003`     NAND           Nand Gate                     Outputs high if all inputs are low.
 3ISO   No